Allen's 17 leads Virginia Tech over Clemson 82-81

 Holmes hit a 3-pointer for Clemson as time ran out to end the scoring.

-Zach LeDay had 16 points and Ahmed Hill had 11 for the Hokies.
+Zach LeDay had 16 points and Hill had 11 for the Hokies.

 THE BIG PICTURE